CloakedWayne/Monolith_Gantry_V2-VT/README.md

 ## What's the catch?
 - You have to space out the front (4WD only) and rear panels on your printer by at least 5mm ([Monolith Panels](https://github.com/CloakedWayne/Monolith_Panels)) or have a 4040 frame.
 - The tensioner range is less than half compared to stock.
 Monolith is not recommended for larger than 350mm build volume.
-- There's limited toolhead support currently (Archetype, Xol and the Hevort version of the VZ CNC toolhead).
+- There's limited toolhead support currently (Voron compatible toolheads that have loop around belt clips will work).
 - Z chain relocation/delete on V2.

 ## DISCLAIMER: This is a challenging mod and a lot of this stuff needs further testing.